yahav-h/MalicousMacroGenerator/TEMPLATE.md

 End Function
 ```

-Once it will be parsed by the Python script the variable will be replace by the value defined in the config file
+Once it will be parsed by the Python script the variable will be replaced by the value defined in the config file

 ```
 {